 3. You remember a detail that is important to the text but cannot remember the source of the detail.
-So, you use it anyway and either make up the source or pretend that the thought is his or her own.
+So, you use it anyway and either make up the source or pretend that the thought is your own.

 What to do: Leave the detail out or ask your teacher or librarian if they can help you locate the source.
-It is better, though, from the start to take careful notes, perhaps using NoodleTools, so that you keep track of each source you use, even if you don't yet know the source is relevant to the final version of your paper.
+It is better, though, from the start to take careful notes, perhaps using NoodleTools, so that you keep track of each source you use, even if you don't know yet, if the source is relevant to your project, or not.

-4. "Free" material on the Internet is mistakenly used with giving credit to the creator of the material.
+4. "Free" material on the Internet is mistakenly used without giving credit to the creator of the material.
 "Free" means only that you may use the material without first seeking permission to use it.
 All "free" material must be cited anyway.